oeyoews/dotfiles/archive/cheat/sheets/cp.md

 cp
 -
-- cp --parents .. ..  # copy all path and folder
+- cp --parents .. ..  # copy all path and folder, it's different for -p